Baystation12/Baystation12-Lore/Planets and Systems/Harr'qac.md

 *The map is somewhat illustrative.*

 The planet consists of 40% ocean, but small lakes are very common, and planet itself seems nearly as humid as Qerrbalak.
 Some of the surface consists of swamps and jungles, but most is more like temperate forests or grasslands, which are more humid, rainy, and generally contain more water.
-There are three main continents.
-Between the three, there is an ocean called Kor'xil, in which a quite large island of Korm resides.
+There are three main continents: **Qrriuwenne**, the western continent; **Xi-Gerr-Ni**, the eastern continent; and **Gorron'arqeli**, the southern continent.
+Between the three, there is an ocean called **Kor'xil**, in which a quite large island of **Korm** resides.

 ### Flora and fauna